 Moral Laws | How To Treat People

 Ch.
 18. -Do not uncover the nakedness of kin.
 Do not commit adultery.
 Do not burn children or family members by fire to the god Molech.
 Do not profane God’s name.
 Do not become defiled, when a nation becomes defiled, then the land becomes defiled.

 Ch.
 19- Peace offerings will be offered on own free will.
-19:10 when gleaning the vineyard not everything will be gleaned.
+19:10 when gleaning the vineyard, not everything will be gleaned.
 Some will be left for both the poor and stranger.
 Cursing the deaf or putting a stumbling block on the blind is forbidden.
-Being partial to the poor is not allowed, nor injustice in judgement.
+Being partial to the poor is not allowed, nor injustice in judgment.

 Do not gossip, and do not take sides against neighbors.
 Do not hate your brother in your heart.
 Do not take vengeance or bear grudges.

-When trees are planted, the first three years they are considered uncircumcised and cannot be ate.
-In the fourth year, they will be considered circumcised and can be ate.
+When trees are planted, the first three years they are considered uncircumcised and cannot be eaten.
+In the fourth year, they will be considered circumcised and can eat from.

 Do not practice in soothsaying (telling fortunes), nor go to mediums, or give regard to familiar spirits.
 Seeking after them defiles you.

 Serve the elderly and respect them.
 Should a stranger dwell in the land, do not mistreat them.

 Do not cheat in trade/money, be honest.